-Provided that in respect of investments made whilst the Agreements is in force, its provisions shall continue in effect with respect to such investments for a period of twenty years after the date of termination and without prejudice to the application thereafter of the rules of general international law.
+Provided that in respect of investments made whilst the Agreement is in force, its provisions shall continue in effect with respect to such investments for a period of twenty years after the date of termination and without prejudice to the application thereafter of the rules of general international law.

-Such broad language may be considered to support the view that the parties intended there to be some limits to their ability to terminate the treaty, even by mutual consent.
+Such broad language may be considered to support the view that the parties intended there to be some limits to their ability to terminate the treaty, even by mutual consent.95

-That said, these are only tentative arguments that investors may put forward and, to succeed, an investor must demonstrate that the state parties' intent in drafting the relevant IIA was to limit the states' ability to terminate the IIAs even by mutual consent.
+That said, these are only tentative arguments that investors may put forward.
+To succeed, an investor must demonstrate that the state parties' intent in drafting the relevant IIA was to limit the states' ability to terminate the IIAs even by mutual consent.
 The determination of the states' intent in this regard can only be undertaken on a treaty-by-treaty basis.
-If the tribunal accepts these arguments, however, the investor would be in the same position as unilateral termination and may similarly gain benefit from survival clauses.
+If the tribunal accepts these arguments, however, the investor would be in the same position as if the IIA had been unilaterally terminated, and may similarly gain benefit from survival clauses.